paulem/notifications.wpf/README.md

 _notificationManager.Notify(vm, expirationTime: TimeSpan.FromSeconds(30));
 ```
-Use `controls:Notification.CloseOnClick` in your view:
+3. You may use `controls:Notification.CloseOnClick` in your view:
 ```XAML
 <DockPanel LastChildFill="False">
     <!--Using CloseOnClick attached property to close notification when button is pressed-->